by E. Sebastian Arduengo

 ACS, the National Women’s Law Center, and Planned Parenthood Federation of America hosted a panel discussion on Jan.
 23 on the progress made in the 40 years since Roe v.
 Wade and the challenges that remain in protecting the Constitution’s commitment to individual freedom and dignity.
 Visit the new ACS Reproductive Rights Resource Page for more valuable information on the topic.
 View a webcast of the event here.

-ACS’s inaugural Student Convention wrapped up this past weekend at Stanford Law School and was a huge success.
+ACS’s inaugural Student Convention, hosted this year at Stanford Law School, was a huge success.
 We had an incredibly impressive lineup that included featured speakers Justice Goodwin Liu, Pamela Karlan, Steve Bright and many more legal experts.
 You can take a look at the full schedule here.

-Supreme Court Justice John Paul Stevens, Sen. Elizabeth Warren, Gov. Martin O'Malley, Sen. Jeff Merkley, Rep. John Lewis, DOJ’s Tony West and other esteemed guests addressed the 2013 ACS National Convention, June 13-15.
-We were joined by more than 1,000 of the nation's leading progressive lawyers, judges, students, policymakers, scholars and activists.
-View videos of programs here.
+Supreme Court Justice John Paul Stevens, Sen. Elizabeth Warren, Gov. Martin O'Malley, Sen. Jeff Merkley, Rep. John Lewis, DOJ’s Tony West and other esteemed guests addressed the 2013 ACS National Convention.
+You can hear their words and more by exploring our video collection.

 ACS Boston Lawyer Chapter to Host Event, ‘Enough Dead Children From Gun Violence’